Setting Up a System to Manage Customer Payments

-There is nothing more important to the success of your business than your system for managing accounts receivable, billing, and collections.
-Sometimes this system is called a "Collections Management System;" whatever it is called, you need to set it up and work it diligently.
+There is nothing more important to the success of your business than your system for managing accounts receivable billing and the collection of payments from your customers.
+Sometimes this system is called payment management or a collection system.

 Establish Payment Methods

 How people pay you will depend primarily on the type of business you have and whether your customers are individuals or companies or both.
 Also, if your company is an online-only store, you will receive payment differently than a corner, brick and mortar storefront will.
 The more different types of payment methods you accept, the more helpful it will be for customers.
 But you will have to pay a premium for handling some types of payments, such as credit and debit cards.

 There are some established ways to take in money from customers:

 - Cash payments—primarily from individuals in a retail business

 - Credit and debit card payments—from individuals and businesses